masha79/CourseraCleaningData/CodeBook.md

   - Its activity label.
   - An identifier of the subject who carried out the experiment.

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

+######Data Cleaning Steps

 During data cleaning the following processing steps were performed:

 1. Training, and test data sets united into a single data set
 2. Only those measurements that are mean and standard deviation for each measurement are taken
 3. Activity labels substitited by activity names
 4. Resulting data set is processed to get an average value of each measurement for every subject, and every activity
 5. Mesurements names are processed to make them more readable

+######Mesurements naming

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.